lkpengcs/starter-hugo-academic/content/publication/unsupervised-domain-adaptation-for-cross-modality-retinal-vessel-segmentation-via-disentangling-representation-and-collaborative-consistency-learning/index.md

   - L. Lin
   - P. Cheng
   - Z. Huang and X. Tang
-publication: In "Proceedings of the 2022 IEEE 19th International Symposium on Biomedical Imaging"
+publication: In *Proceedings of the 2022 IEEE 19th International Symposium on Biomedical Imaging*
-publication_short: In "ISBI2022"
+publication_short: In *ISBI2022*
 draft: false
 featured: false
 image: